The Most Unique Things to Do in Geneva, Switzerland

 Eat Me

-Eat Me is a unique restaurant in Geneva serving up a mixture of international dishes on small and sharable plates.
+Dining at Eat Me is one of the most unique things to do in Geneva.
+This beautiful modern restaurant in Geneva serves up a mixture of international dishes on small and sharable plates.
 This isn’t your regular tapas style menu though.
 Each dish is artfully presented in a way that amplifies what you’re eating.
-It’s certainly a culinary adventure - even the cocktail menu is organized by regions of the world.
+It’s certainly a culinary adventure – even the cocktail menu is organized by regions of the world.
 Their Geneva location can be found a short walk from the Jet d’Eau, in the lively Les Eaux-Vives neighbourhood, making it easy to get to by public transportation.

 Luigia